UrszulaCzerwinska/DeconICA/docs/DeconICA_introduction.md

 ### Simulated data

-We assed first an ability to estimate bundance of cell types in a synthetic cell mixture.
+At first, we asses an ability to estimate abundance of cell types in a synthetic cell mixture.
 Here we use function `simulate_gene_expresssion()`inspired by `CellMix::rmix` function.
 However, compared to `rmix` function cell profiles distribution follow user defined distribution (uniform in `rmix`) set here by default to negative binomial which approaches the biological reality.

 First we create the *mix1* that is a mix of 10 cell types mixed at random proportions.
-Obatined matrix has 10000 genes and 130 samples.
-Each celltype has 20 specific markers with 2-fold difference with respect to other genes.
+Obatained matrix has 10000 genes and 130 samples.
+Each cell type has 20 specific markers with 2-fold difference with respect to other genes.

 ```r
 set.seed(123)
 mix1<-simulate_gene_expresssion(10, 10000, 130,0, markers=20)
 ```

-We can visualise the mixed expression matrix.
+We can visualize the mixed expression matrix.

 ```r